transcom/milmove_load_testing/README.md

 This codebase has been written to perform load tests on the MilMove app for the purpose of gathering data about responses times, finding breakpoints, and assessing the overall health of the system.
+The load tests run by this repo only interact with APIs exposed by the MilMove app (or mymove server, both are used in these docs).
+We are not testing the front-end (client/browser) as of this writing.

 ## Project Directories